 High school graduation rates also have a high impact on the health of an individual.
 Individuals who do not finish high school are more likely than people who finish high school to lack the basic skills required to function in an increasingly complicated job market and society.
 Adults with limited education levels are more likely to be unemployed, on government assistance, or involved in crime (Healthy Communities Institute, 2019).
-In our service area, census tracts near Wheaton-Glenmont, Aspen Hill, and Gaithersburg.
-In 2017, Montgomery County surpassed the Healthy People 2020 target of an 87% high school graduation rate with a rate of 89.5%.
+In our service area, census tracts near Wheaton-Glenmont, Aspen Hill, and Gaithersburg in Montgomery County and University Park and Riverdale in Prince George's County have the largest percentages of residents over the age of 25 with less than a high school diploma.
+In 2017, Montgomery County surpassed the Healthy People 2020 target of an 87% high school graduation rate with an 89.5% high school graduation rate and Prince George's County (82.7%) was slightly below this target.